 Temecula is an affluent community.
 The City is supported by high median and mean income levels as well as the city's favorable tourism and resort industries.
-The city is a prominent tourist destination, with the Temecula Valley Wine Country, Old Town Temecula, the Temecula Valley Polo Club, the Temecula Valley Balloon & Wine Festival, championship golf courses, and resort accommodations attracting a significant amount of tourists.
+The city is a prominent tourist destination, with the Temecula Valley Wine Country, Old Town Temecula, the Temecula Valley Polo Club, the Temecula Valley Balloon & Wine Festival, championship golf courses, and resort accommodations attracting a significant number of tourists.

 The City is a general law city, which operates under a council-manager form of government.
-The City Council consists of five members elected at-large to staggered four-year terms.
+The City Council consists of five members elected by district, as defined in California Government Code Section 34871, to staggered four-year terms.
 Each year, the City Council elects a Mayor and a Mayor Pro Tem amongst themselves to serve for one calendar year.
 The Mayor, who has equal legislative power with fellow members of the City Council, serves as the ceremonial leader of the city and as the presiding officer of the bi-weekly City Council meetings.